Curriculum Vitae

 La Carpa Garcia: Mexican Tent Show, 1914-1947

-Ongoing research on my family’s circus, a vaudevillian traveling tent show that included theatrical bits, comedic sketches, traditional and popular dances, music, acrobatic feats, and gymnastic stunts; compile web materials about La Carpa de Los Hermanos Garcia, or in English, the Garcia Brothers’ Tent Show, that entertained the Mexican-American population in the Southwest portion of the United States; provide information to thesis and dissertation scholars in addition to providing family contacts for interview purposes; gather the information that has been provided and/or loaned to the Witte Museum and Hertzberg Circus Museum in San Antonio, Texas; maintain resources and work with my family and the museum curators to provide support for periodic Carpa exhibits and educational opportunities in schools and libraries.
+Ongoing research on my family’s circus, a vaudevillian traveling tent show that included theatrical bits, comedic sketches, traditional and popular dances, music, acrobatic feats, and gymnastic stunts; compile web materials about La Carpa de Los Hermanos Garcia, or in English, the Garcia Brothers’ Tent Show, that entertained the Mexican-American population in the Southwest portion of the United States; provide information to thesis and dissertation scholars in addition to providing family contacts for interview purposes; gather the information that has been provided and/or loaned to the Witte Museum and Hertzberg Circus Museum in San Antonio, Texas; maintain resources and work with my family and the museum curators to provide support for the periodic Carpa exhibits and educational opportunities in schools and libraries.
 Former Mexican circus exhibits ran from 1998 to 2003 at the Hertzberg and during the summer of 2004 at the Witte Museum; recent endeavors included a contribution to a 2009 CNN iReport on La Carpa and aiding the Memorial Branch Library, San Antonio, Texas, in securing circus display materials from the Witte Museum for Westside residents and educational programming in 2011.
 On an ongoing basis, my generation of the Garcia family works on various projects with scholars and artists to commemorate and preserve Carpa’s stories and images through the Guadalupe Cultural Arts Center and the Institute of Texan Cultures in San Antonio; March 2014 (see Carpa Garcia on Wikipedia).

 A Century of Progress Homes of Tomorrow from the 1933 Chicago World’s Fair

-Ongoing research that stemmed from a grant obtained by Dr. Kathy Seelinger from the West Virginia Department of Culture and History in 1996 to restore the historic Good Housekeeping Stran-Steel Home, or Ensign-Seelinger House, in Huntington; provide materials to other World’s Fair researchers frequently via the web; gather information on this unique exhibit that ran in Chicago from 1933 to 1935; maintain photographs pertaining to the Stran-Steel House included in an exhibit entitled Home Delivery: Fabricating the Modern Dwelling at the Museum of Modern Art (July – October 2008).
+Ongoing research that stemmed from a grant obtained by Dr. Kathy Seelinger from the West Virginia Department of Culture and History in 1996 to restore the historic Good Housekeeping Stran-Steel Home, or Ensign-Seelinger House, in Huntington; provide materials to other World’s Fair researchers frequently via the web; gather information on this unique exhibit that ran in Chicago from 1933 to 1935; maintain photographs about the Stran-Steel House included in an exhibit entitled Home Delivery: Fabricating the Modern Dwelling at the Museum of Modern Art (July – October 2008).
 Additional photo credits include the following publications: Michael G. Smith’s Designing Detroit: Wirt Rowland and the Rise of Modern American Architecture, Wayne State University Press, April 2017; Century of Progress Houses at Indiana Dunes National Park by Bruce Rowe for the Midwest Open-Air Museums Magazine, Spring 2017; the National Building Museum’s 2010, Designing Tomorrow: America’s World’s Fairs of the 1930s, a companion book to the museum’s exhibition of the same name; the spring 2010 issue of Palais de Tokyo / Magazine; the November 2006 issue of Structure Magazine; Insert for the Wirt C. Rowland Exhibition Catalog by Thomas Holleman, 2004; New York’s Newsday Magazine (3/1999); and an architectural catalog and encyclopedia of Wirt C. Rowland’s works published by the Historical Society of Clinton, Michigan (2005).
 Served as an article reviewer for Libraries and the Cultural Record, 2012; and recently aided several professional and amateur historians with research, images, and details regarding the Stran-Steel Home and Home Planning Group (see the 1933 Homes of Tomorrow Exhibition on Wikipedia).

-References available upon request; updated 2023
+References available upon request; updated 2024